 '''

 Boolean fastSample, slowSample;

 Integer ticks(start=0);

 equation

 fastSample = sample(0,1);

 algorithm

 when fastSample then

 := if pre(ticks) < 5 then pre(ticks)+1 else 0;

 slowSample := pre(ticks) == 0;

 end when;

 algorithm

+// fast sampling

 when fastSample then

-// fast sampling

 end when;

 algorithm

+when slowSample then

 // slow sampling (5-times slower)

-when slowSample then

 . . .

 end when;

 '''

-The slowSample when-clause is evaluated at every 5th occurrence of the fastSample when-clause.
+The slowSample when-clause is evaluated at every 5th occurrence of the fastSample when-clause.]